sakaki-/raspbian-nspawn-64/README.md

 There are many other options available of course.
 Please take the time to read the [`machinectl`](https://www.freedesktop.org/software/systemd/man/machinectl.html), [`systemctl`](https://www.freedesktop.org/software/systemd/man/systemctl.html) and [`systemd-run`](https://www.freedesktop.org/software/systemd/man/systemd-run.html) manpages.

+> Note: if you need to change the default container hostname (from `debian-buster-64`), you need to edit the file `/etc/given-hostname` *within* the container, and then restart it.

 ## <a id="wiki"></a>Project Wiki